SimplyAdmire/Ansible-MacPorts-Devbox/README.md

 Installing the devbox
 ---------------------

-To install your devbox run the following command:
+To install your devbox run the following commands:

 ```
+  cd devbox
   ansible-playbook playbook.yml -i hosts -K
 ```